singlesp/energy_landscape/README.md

 - `split`: This variable was used in this analysis for simply keeping track of output files from different data/processing streams, whereas it is used for something else in Cornblath .sh files.

+## Sample data
+To simulate the analysis you can replace <concTS> and the <connectivity> variables with random numbers.
+The BOLD data used for this analysis is available at: https://openneuro.org/datasets/ds003059/versions/1.0.0

-Please contact Parker Singleton (sps253@cornell.edu)) with any questions regarding this code.
+Please contact Parker Singleton (sps253@cornell.edu) with any questions regarding this code.